Second Sunday in Ordinary Time, Year A

 Jesus is put in a situation where He chooses to heal someone on the Sabbath.
 This is an act of mercy.
 It is done out of love for this man to relieve him of his suffering.
 Though this is an incredible miracle, the disturbed minds of the Pharisees look only for a way to twist this act of mercy into something sinful.
 What an appalling scene.

-Though this may not at first be that inspiring of a thought to reflect upon, it’s a necessary thought to reflect on.
+Though this may not at first be that inspiring of a thought upon which to reflect, it’s necessary to reflect on it.
 Why?
 Because we all struggle, to one extent or another, with sins like this.
 We all struggle with letting envy and anger sneak in and distort the way we relate to others.
 Then, too often we justify our actions just as the Pharisees did.

 Reflect, today, upon this most unfortunate scene.
 But reflect upon it with the hope that the poor example of the Pharisees will help you to identify any of the same tendencies in your own heart.
 Seeing these tendencies they struggle with should help free you from falling into the irrational thinking that comes as a result of sin.